dinashboul/reading-notes/Class12-3-1.md

 ## What is the difference between a status 200 and a status 201?
 200 OK - It’s the basic status code to tell the client everything went good.
 201 Created - The most fitting for Create operations.

+## Things I want to know more about

+Mongoose
+MongoDB